 - Garlic has blood thinning properties.
 This means that you could bleed more than normal, which could be a major issue especially during surgical procedures or cesarean section (13).

 - Garlic supplements can interact with anti-clotting medications.
-They interact with insulin, and shoot up the levels, thus lowering blood sugar levels (14).
+They interact with insulin, thus lowering blood sugar levels (14).
+This is another reason why it is so important to consult your physician prior to starting a new supplement.

 Garlic is safe to consume when taken in small amounts.
 Below we give you a list of garlic recipes that are good for your health during this delicate time.